ABOUT JOEY DONOVAN GUIDO

 BEYOND HIS PROFESSIONAL HISTORY, WHO IS THIS GUY?

 Joey is the dad of two awesome boys, and happily married since 1997.
-He’s a big fan of Eckhart Tolle, Ram Daas, Zig Ziglar, Dieter Rams, Kenya Hara, mindfulness, meditation, essentialism, Field Notes notebooks, Blackwing pencils, vinyl records, family time, geeky tech stuff — and coffee!
+He’s a big fan of Eckhart Tolle, Ram Dass, Zig Ziglar, Dieter Rams, Kenya Hara, mindfulness, meditation, essentialism, Field Notes notebooks, Blackwing pencils, vinyl records, family time, geeky tech stuff — and coffee!

 As mentioned earlier, in 1998, Joey suffered from a condition called Crohn’s disease that nearly killed him.
 It turned out to be one of the greatest gifts of his life because it was a tremendous wake-up call that set him on a course of transformation, self-discovery — and sparked his interest to help others with life coaching and GUTS programs.